Dauie/ft_db/README.md

 ## zenData

+zenData or ft_db is a small relational database written from the ground up in C.

 The database is designed to use a dual binary tree system in which there is a tree that is traversed to find a specific table, once found the 'data' for that node contains the second tree filled with that table's features.